scuervo91/pvtpy/docs/index.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license